 David Haigh, GFH Capital's deputy chief executive officer, added: “As a club, Leeds United has it all – passionate fans, a great heritage and masses of potential to return to the Premier League with the right, sustainable investment.

 “From a business perspective, ownership of an English football club, notably Leeds United, is a great opportunity if the right strategies are in place.”

 The statement came after Gulf Finance House – the Bahraini investment bank which owns GFH Capital – confirmed that GFH Capital was fronting takeover negotiations with the club.

-Discussions between the two parties have been ongoing since May.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Discussions between the two parties have been ongoing since May.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.